kaicrabb/GetStartedWithGitHub/README.md

 GitHub is one of the most important tools in Computer Science.

-It allows us to effectively collaborate on projects with one another.
+It enables us to collaborate effectively on projects with one another.

 It's also a good way for us to showcase our projects/what we've been working on.